Missing Menus/Blank Screen

-The CM/ECF system will automatically lock out a user who has not paid filing fees within 72 hours of the electronic filing of the document requiring the fee.
+The CM/ECF system will automatically lock out a user who has not paid filing fees by the day following the filing of the document requiring the fee.
 Three total emails reminding the user of fees due will be sent prior to lockout.
 Lockout allows the user to login to the CM/ECF system, but access to menus is limited to "Utilities".
 If you suspect you are locked out of the CM/ECF system, click on "Utilities," and then "Internet Payments Due," and pay any outstanding fees via Pay.gov.
 If you suspect you owe fees but don't see any due, log out of CM/ECF, clear your browser cache, and login again.

 - Enter one field of data for each search (more than one may make your search overly narrow)

 - CM/ECF search is NOT case sensitive

 - Include punctuation (e.g., Garcia-Carrera)

 - Partial names can be entered - at least two characters required

 - Wild cards (*) should not be used at the end of search strings